henxdl/crimsonorbitfield/README.md

 # crimsonorbitfield

 **crimsonorbitfield** is a minimal web tool that helps you access any website, even when you can’t use the browser’s address bar.
+(I made this in an hour)

 ## What It Does